The Nature Explore Classroom at

 While changing areas outside we built a toy storage shed with crate bins that even the children can get out to help set up the different areas.
 Living in Florida means we have humidity, rain, and hot sun so we put a little more thought into storage and set up.
 Our crates have music area items including scarves and cloths for the teepee or expression, magnifying glasses, big and smaller nature blocks, sand and water toys, balls, baby dolls, and of course the storage for trikes and ride-ons.

 Most of our outside nature area feels very natural being under 10 trees, with a grassy area to the side for balls, hoppers, running, etc. and surrounded on the outside by our butterfly garden and vegetable garden.
 One of the favorite areas is the play garden under the left copse of trees which has larger bushes and plants that they like to explore.
 We have recently added the Teepee beside the play garden.
 The mud kitchen is a favorite, they can work with mud, flower petals, etc. exploring the textures, smells, and more.
-Beside the mud kitchen is the Gathering Area/stepping logs, another favorite.
+Besides the mud kitchen is the Gathering Area/stepping logs, another favorite.

 Directly under the right copse of trees is the Messy Materials Area (building area) with larger stumps to pick up, roll, or walk on, and the block table for larger and smaller tree cookie blocks.
 The Messy Area (art) is also under this copse of trees and has picnic tables for picnics, relaxing, etc.